signalfx/splunk-otel-js/docs/advanced-config.md

 # Advanced Configuration

-The agent can be configured in the following ways:
+The Splunk Distribution of OpenTelemetry JS can be configured in the following ways:

 - Environment variables (also within `.env` files)